 UIUC Student Teachers are to assume the role of neutral persons and to maintain an uninvolved status with respect to a work stoppage.

-UIUC Student Teachers who chose to participate on either side of the work stoppage shall do so as individuals and not as Student Teachers or any pre-service Candidates from UIUC.
-The UJUC disclaims any liability or responsibility for any action or the consequences of any action taken by such individuals and their participation.
+• Who chose to participate on either side of the work stoppage shall do so as individuals and not as Student Teachers or any pre-service Candidates from UIUC.
+The UIUC disclaims any liability or responsibility for any action or the consequences of any action taken by such individuals and their participation.

 WLTE Absence Policy

-Any Student Teacher who misses more than five days of Student Teaching will be:
+Any Student Teacher who misses more than six (6) days of Student Teaching will be:

 a) unable to remain in their placement